Downtown Akron's $30 million Law Building project poised to begin

 “This is going to attract professionals,” Schultz said.
 “Young professionals, people who want to work, live and play downtown.”

-Shultz said the project, coupled with other projects bringing higher income professionals downtown to live, will spark the interest of retail establishments, fueling further growth.
+Schultz said the project, coupled with others bringing higher income professionals downtown to live, will spark the interest of retail establishments, fueling further growth.

 Fusco said the project will be one piece of the puzzle in downtown's revitalization.